Versione italiana

 Esercizio 5: Verifica della Proprietà della Matrice Identità

-Problema: Verifica che la matrice identità I moltiplicata per la matrice A restituisce A stessa, dove:
+Problema: Verifica che la matrice identità II moltiplicata per la matrice AA restituisce AA stessa, dove:

 Soluzione: